3.1. One-year admissions suspension

-Toward the end of the year of suspension, the Rackham Dean will re-open admissions if program faculty submit a request showing that they are ready to take applications for the following academic year.
-If the program is still not ready to accept applications, the Dean will recommend to the Rackham Executive Board that a moratorium be placed on admissions.
+Toward the end of the suspension year, the program should ask the Rackham dean to re-open admissions if it is ready to re-open applications.
+If the program is not ready to accept applications, the Dean will ask the Rackham Executive Board to place a moratorium on admissions.

-A request should explain the issues that the program is facing and the term and year the moratorium is to take effect.
-Requests should be submitted far enough in advance to allow the Graduate School to act before applications open: requests should be submitted by March 1 for a moratorium to take effect in the fall or winter term of the following academic year.
+A request should explain the reasons for the moratorium, when it should take effect, and its anticipated length.
+Program chairs should submit a request far enough in advance to allow the graduate school to act before applications open, no later than March 1 for a moratorium to take effect in the fall or winter term of the following academic year.

 The Rackham Executive Board will consider closing a program that has had an admissions moratorium in place for five years.

-Program faculty, the Dean of the school or college where the program is located, or the Rackham Dean may recommend to the Rackham Executive Board that a graduate program be closed.
-A program may be closed when enrollment activity has stopped or the program is no longer viable because of lack of resources, qualified faculty, student demand, or commitment by faculty or the school(s) or college(s) where it is located.
-Program faculty will be asked to provide a written response to the proposed closure before the Rackham Dean recommends this action to the Board.
+The program chair or director, the dean of the school or college where the program is located, or the Rackham dean may recommend that the Rackham Executive Board close a graduate program.
+This may occur when enrollment activity has stopped (no enrollment for five years or more or very intermittent enrollment over a ten-year period) or the program can no longer be offered at an acceptable level of quality because of lack of resources, including qualified graduate faculty, or declining commitment by the faculty of the unit(s) where it is located.
+The request to close a program should confirm support of the program’s graduate faculty.